 One of my big aims for this year was to see more of my city by exploring different areas of London.
-One of the areas I was keen to see more of was King’s Cross, over the past few years this area of North London has seen a lot of changes and it is still going through a major transformation period at present.
+I was particularly keen to spend a day in King’s Cross, over the past few years this area of North London has seen a lot of changes and it is still going through a major transformation period at present.
 Alongside Euston it is one of the main points of entry to the city and with its numerous transport links as well as hotel’s near the King’s Cross vicinity, it is becoming an area popular with both locals and tourists alike.

 I wanted to highlight some of the best things to in King’s Cross and Euston, to show these diverse areas of London are no longer somewhere to just past through, but in fact somewhere to spend time and explore.

-Great Things to do in King’s Cross and Euston
+How to spend a day in King’s Cross and Euston

 Let’s get the obvious out of the way first shall we?
-To most people, King’s Cross is known as the gateway to the Hogwart’s express and every day Muggles make their way down to the station to get a glimpse of the most famous train station in English Literature.
-Head there early as it still gets extremely busy every single day and be sure to go into the shop, they have a wide range of merchandise, some of which is exclusive to the store.
+To most people, King’s Cross is known as the gateway to the Hogwart’s express and every single day hundreds of Muggles make their way down to the station to get a glimpse of the most famous train station in English Literature.

 The German Gymnasium

-After failing to board the Hogwarts Express head just outside the station to The German Gymnasium for brunch.
+After failing to board the Hogwarts Express head just outside the station to The German Gymnasium for brunch in King’s Cross.
 The elegant beautifully styled restaurant is perfect for a catch up with the girls or for a brunch date with a bit more style.
 Alongside the obvious brunch selections of Eggs Benedict and Smoked Salmon, you can also opt for a more traditional German dish such as Bratwurst or Wurstsalat.

 If you are not feeling German food and are instead looking for brunch with a twist, I fully recommend checking out Dishoom in King’s Cross for some of the best Indian food you will taste in London.